howonlee/mertonon/essays/estimates.md

-Estimates and Doom - and our alternative to estimates
+The Doom in Estimates - and our alternative
 ---

 ### lamo ai pic of gothic ass pictures or like press gangs

-There is a grinding political doom that awaits many people who do things (individual contributors) in organizations.
+There is a grinding political doom that awaits many people who do things (individual contributors - IC's) in organizations.
 Here is the form of it.
 Management sits you down and asks,

 "So what's your estimate for this task?"